Eddy Current Separators

 The Eddy Current Separator (ECS) is an advanced metal sorting system/ unit that is capable of separating non-ferrous metals such as aluminum and copper from dry recyclables.

 Non-ferrous separators are very common in the fast-growing market of beverage can sorting, these eddy current systems can provide an accurate separation of aluminum cans from waste streams.

 Depending on the application, there are four rotor options available from Master Magnets.
 For more information on each rotor specification, please click on the model’s tab above.

 An Eddy Current Separator consists of a short belt conveyor that has its drive located at the return end and a high-speed magnetic rotor system installed at the discharge end.
 The magnetic rotor, which is positioned within a separately rotating non-metallic drum, revolves at around 3000 revolutions per minute during operation whilst the outer drum cover rotates at the speed of the Eddy Currents’ belt conveyor.

 As the eddy current systems rotor spins at these high speeds, an electric current is induced into conducting metals.
 The induced electric current produces a magnetic field, which opposes the field created by the rotor, repelling the conducting metals over a pre-positioned splitter plate.
 The remaining materials such as plastics, glass and other dry recyclables will simply free-fall over the rotor, separating them from the repelled metals.
 For more information on Our eddy current systems please make an enquiry below.

 Eddy Current Separators

-The Master Magnets range of ECS units consists of 4 models, all of which differ in their separation and throughput capabilities to ensure that the most cost effective solution is always applied for a customers’ specific application.
+The Bunting range of ECS units consists of 4 models, all of which differ in their separation and throughput capabilities to ensure that the most cost effective solution is always applied for a customers’ specific application.